nimblehq/elixir-templates/README.md

 Once the release branch is merged into the `master` branch, Github Action automatically publishes the template to [https://hex.pm/packages/nimble_template](https://hex.pm/packages/nimble_template).

 ## Contributing

 Contributions, issues, and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/nimblehq/elixir-templates/issues).

 ## License

 This project is Copyright (c) 2014 and onwards.
-It is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+It is free software and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE